jcoopnz/jcoopnz.github.io/README.md

 It's your standard portfolio but is aiming to be as small as possible.

 It's a portfolio after all.
-I wanted it to accomplish the job, look okay and not add to the bloat of the internet.
+I want it to accomplish it's job, look okay and not add to the bloat of the internet.

 At the moment you can find it here: http://jordy1311.web.app/